jasacrum/Engineering_4_Notebook/README.md

 ## Hello Python
 | Assignment |
 | ----- |
 | Lesson Learned: This assignment taught us the basics of using the programming language, Python that comes installed on the Raspberry Pi Zero.
+Always push your python assignments to github.
 Code: [Hello Python](https://github.com/jasacrum/Engineering_4_Notebook/blob/master/Python/lesson00.py) |

 &nbsp;